 There are some platforms that act as holistic tools you can use to manage just about every aspect of your financial life.

-Personal Capital, for example, is a platform that has tools for everything from budgeting to portfolio analysis to retirement planning, all for free.
+Personal Capital (now known as Empower), for example, is a platform that has tools for everything from budgeting to portfolio analysis to retirement planning, all for free.

 They also offer a free cash management account and a paid wealth management program.

 As you can see, hiring a financial advisor is not the right choice for everyone, as some people’s financial situations are simple or small enough to be managed without a professional advisor.